cgyireh1/diabetes_prediction_web_app/README.md

 - Make predictions on diabetes risk based on individual health inputs.
 - Upload datasets to retrain the machine learning model.

-The web app is built using **FastAPI** for the backend, which serves the model predictions, and **HTML/CSS/JavaScript** for the frontend.
+The web app is built using **FastAPI** for the backend, which serves the model predictions, and **React** for the frontend.
 Users can upload data in CSV format to retrain the model and improve its predictions.

 ---